Baron Munchausen's Narrative of His Marvellous Travels and Campaigns in Russia

 Baron Munchausen's Narrative of His Marvellous Travels and Campaigns in Russia is a 1785 novel about a fictional German nobleman written by the German writer Rudolf Erich Raspe.

 The lead character Baron Munchausen is loosely based on a real baron, Hieronymus Karl Friedrich, Freiherr von Münchhausen (1720–1797, /de/).
 The fictionalized character was created by Rudolf Erich Raspe.

-The novel was the basis of the 1988 film The Adventures of Baron Munchausen.
+The novel was the basis of the 1943 film Münchhausen, the 1962 film The Fabulous Baron Munchausen and the 1988 film The Adventures of Baron Munchausen.

 Plot

 An eighteenth-century German nobleman, Baron Munchausen, experiences a series of amazing adventures.
 He arrives at the Turkish royal court, where he meets the Sultan, steals his whole treasury, and sails away from Turkey.